JPhillipJones/jphillipjones.github.io/_posts/2019-7-8-C-sharp-File-Download.md

         [Route("DownloadFile/{Id}", Name = "DownloadFile")]
         public FileResult DownloadFile(int Id)
         {
-            //Call to db to retrieve the file recording including the
+            //Call to db to retrieve the file data record including a
             //"Binary" field that contains the bytes of the actual file var att = _data.RetrievFile(Id);